On Distributed Colouring of Hyperbolic Random Graphs: Analysis of Random Colour Trial with Degree Priority (Proof of Theorem )

-\section{Analysis of Random Colour Trial with Degree Priority (Proof of Theorem~\ref{the:rctdeg})}
+\section{Analysis of Random Colour Trial with Degree Priority (Proof of Theorem~\ref{the:rctdegSimplified})}

 In this section we analyse another variant of \RCT we refer to as \emph{random colour trial with degree priority} (\RCTDEG).
 Similar to \RCT, at the beginning of each round all uncoloured vertices try a candidate colour uniform at random from their respective colour space.
 A vertex assigns its candidate colour if and only if no vertex with higher degree has the same candidate colour; breaking ties of vertices with same degree by giving priority to the vertex with smaller ID.
 In a certain sense, \RCTDEG is a special case of \RCTID where the smallest ID's are given to the largest degree vertices.
+We first state the formal results.